OpenCyphal/pycyphal/docs/pages/architecture.rst

 PyUAVCAN is a full-featured implementation of the `UAVCAN protocol stack <https://uavcan.org>`_ intended for non-embedded, user-facing applications such as GUI software, diagnostic tools, automation scripts, prototypes, and various R&D cases.
-PyUAVCAN consists of a Python library (package) and a simple :abbr:`CLI (command line interface)` tool for basic diagnostics and shell script automation.
 It is designed to support **GNU/Linux**, **MS Windows**, and **macOS** as first-class target platforms.

 The reader should understand the basics of `UAVCAN <https://uavcan.org/>`_ and be familiar with